 4. Submit your nonrefundable $400 enrollment deposit to reserve your space in the Spring 2016 class.
 This enrollment deposit will be applied to your tuition.
 If you choose not to pay your enrollment deposit by credit card, the application portal will provide instructions for other payment options.

-5. Complete the housing request/dining agreement form available through the application portal if you are not enrolling in the Freshmen Connection program.
-Students enrolling in the Freshmen Connection program during the Fall semester will need to request Fall housing directly with the Department of Resident Life.
+5. Complete the housing request/dining agreement form.
+If you are not enrolling in the Freshmen Connection program during the Fall semester, you should complete the agreement form available through the application portal.
+If you are enrolling in the Freshmen Connection program during the Fall semester, you should request Fall housing directly with the Department of Resident Life.
 Find out more about on and off campus housing and dining.

 Find out how you can receive transfer credit for your courses and course credit for AP, CI and IB exams.